akeesari/kubernetes/docs/foundations/2-microservices-on-k8s.md

 When Kubernetes is integrated with the broader ecosystem of Azure services, it forms a powerful foundation for running microservices at scale.
 Each component plays a distinct role in supporting a cloud-native architecture:

-* **AKS** serves as the core orchestration engine, running containerized applications reliably and efficiently.
+* **Azure Kubernetes Service (AKS)** serves as the core orchestration engine, running containerized applications reliably and efficiently.

-* **PostgreSQL** and **Azure Storage** provide persistent and structured data storage, tailored for both transactional workloads and unstructured data needs.
+*   **Azure Container Registry (ACR)** stores and manages container images that are deployed to AKS.

+*   **Azure Virtual Network (VNet)** provides isolated and secure network boundaries, allowing private communication between services and resources.

+*   **Azure PostgreSQL Flexible Server** serves as a managed relational database for data persistence needs across microservices.

-* **Azure Key Vault** secures application secrets, certificates, and keys, keeping sensitive information out of code and environment files.
+*   **Azure Key Vault** securely stores secrets, connection strings, and certificates, ensuring secure communication and access.

+*   **Azure Cache for Redis** enhances performance by providing low-latency access to frequently used data.

-* **Virtual Networks (VNets)** isolate and protect workloads, while **Azure Front Door** brings global load balancing, SSL offloading, and acceleration for edge delivery.
+*   **Azure Front Door** and **Azure CDN Profile** enable global load balancing, SSL termination, and content acceleration for end-user traffic.

-* **Azure Log Analytics** and **Azure Monitor** offer full observability into workloads, including logs, metrics, and performance diagnostics.
-* **Redis Cache** enhances application responsiveness by reducing latency and offloading backend databases.
-* **Azure Container Registry (ACR)** ensures secure and performant delivery of container images to AKS clusters.
+*   **Azure Storage Account** supports static file storage, backups, and shared file systems needed by services.

+*   **Azure Log Analytics Workspace** is integrated with AKS to provide centralized monitoring, diagnostics, and logging.

+*   **Private Endpoints** and **Private DNS Zones** are used extensively to enforce private network access between services, eliminating exposure to the public internet.

+*   **Azure DNS Zone** is used to centrally manage custom domain names for services exposed via Application Gateway, Front Door.

 Together, these services create a robust, scalable, and secure infrastructure for microservices—aligned with the core goal of this book: **Building Scalable Kubernetes Infrastructure for Microservices**.